 In establishing priorities, the district is to consider the potency, toxicity, quantity, and volume of hazardous materials released from the facility, the proximity of the facility to potential receptors, and any other factors that the district determines may indicate that the facility may pose a significant risk.
 The district is required to hold a public hearing prior to the final establishment of priorities and categories.

 The California Air Pollution Control Officers Association (CAPCOA) has developed Air Toxics "Hot Spots" Program Facility Prioritization Guidelines to assist districts in implementing the law's prioritization provisions.
 The purpose of the guidelines is to provide districts with suggested procedures for use in prioritizing facilities.
 The guidelines are available to those districts who choose to use them.
 However, districts may develop and use prioritization methods which differ from the CAPCOA guidelines.
-A more detailed description of the procedures can be found in the CAPCOA Air Toxics "Hot Spots" Program Facility Prioritization Guidelines, July 1990.
+Originally developed in 1990, in 2016 the Facility Prioritization Guidelines were updated and can be found on the CAPCOA website at www.capcoa.org.

 Within 150 days of the designation of priorities, the operator of every facility that has been included within the highest priority category must prepare and submit to the districts a health risk assessment.
 A risk assessment, as defined under the Air Toxics "Hot Spots" Act, includes a comprehensive analysis of the dispersion of hazardous substances into the environment, the potential for human exposure, and a quantitative assessment of both individual and population wide health risks associated with those levels of exposure.
 The district may grant a 30-day extension for submittal of the risk assessment.
 The risk assessments are reviewed by the district and OEHHA.
 In addition, the district may require facilities in the intermediate and low priority categories to also submit a health risk assessment.

-The three industries covered by the industry-wide assessments are: auto bodyshops, gasoline service stations, and dry cleaning facilities.
+The two industries covered by the industry-wide assessments are: auto bodyshops and gasoline service stations.
 Facilities which meet a specific set of requirements outlined in the law are candidates for an industry-wide assessment.
 The requirements are focused on small businesses that are from the same industrial class, where individual compliance would impose severe economic hardships, and where emissions are easily and generically characterized.

 Once risk assessments are reviewed by OEHHA and approved by the districts, facility operators must notify all exposed persons of the risk assessment results if the district determines that there is a potentially significant health risk associated with emissions from the facility.